LeEricCH/cohere-slack-starter-app/README.md

 </div>

-> :warning: **Warning**: This project is currently under heavy development and is not yet production-ready. <br>Please use with caution and expect frequent updates and changes.
+> :warning: **Warning**: This project is currently under development and is not yet production-ready. <br>Please use with caution and expect frequent updates and changes.

 ## ✨ Features